athaser/stackoverflow_api_python_flask_wrapper_with_keycloak/README.md

 2. run python3 api_test.py and python3 api_test_2.py
 3. There are 8 tests in api_test.py.
 6 pass and 2 fail.
 The failures are because app.py uses queries in a proper request.
 The requests that pass are requests to the DNS and the IP that the FLASK API is hosted.
 For 1 day (1st July 2022-2nd July 2022) and for 2 days (1st July 2022-3rd July 2022) as an example.
 4. There is just one test in api_test_2.py because of throttle violation in StackOverflow api in case there are 2 requests in the same time.
-The test pass
+The test passes
 5. All the functions were tested